Handwashing with soap as critical policy

 Partnerships between business, NGOs and governments are crucial to accelerate live-saving handwashing programmes at the necessary scale.

 As part of this week’s 68th United Nations General Assembly in New York, Lifebuoy gathered experts from across public and private organisations to look at how handwashing with soap can help more children reach the age of five.
-Key in this discussion was the role the private sector can play in accelerating progress towards the Millenium Development Goal which aims to reduce child mortality.
+Key in this discussion was the role the private sector can play in accelerating progress towards the which aims to reduce child mortality.

 Paul Polman, CEO Unilever, Jeffrey Sachs, Director of the Earth Institute at Columbia University, Karl Hofmann, President and CEO Population Services International (PSI), Pavanjit-Singh Bedi, Lifebuoy Global Brand Director, and Kajol, distinguished Indian actress, handwashing ambassador and Help a Child Reach 5 advocate, agreed that scaling up lifesaving handwashing with soap programmes must be recognised as a critical policy to reduce child mortality.